MaxBolduc/cf-flyway-resource/README.md

 # no-opt-resource
-A custom concourse-ci resource writen in bash which implements the default no-opt behavior.
+A custom concourse-ci resource written in bash which implements the default no-opt behavior.

 https://concourse-ci.org/implementing-resources.html